mdn/yari/deployer/README.md

 If you use `--update` it will just keep adding to the existing index whose name is based on today's date.

-What this means it that **there is 0 downtime for the search queries**.
+What this means it that **there is zero downtime for the search queries**.
 Nothing needs to be reconfigured on the Kuma side.

 Note that if you run the `search-index` command (without the `--update`) _twice